Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Interpretable Neural Networks

 \Textcite{zhang2021survey} propose a taxonomy to distinguish methods according to three characteristics: i) \emph{passive} methods give post hoc explanations for already trained neural networks while \emph{active} methods require changing the network architectures already during training, ii) the \emph{type of explanation} (in increasing order of explanatory power) ranges from extracting prototypical examples, to feature attribution, to extracting hidden semantics, and finally to extracting specific logical decision rules, iii) \emph{local} methods explain network predictions for individual data samples while \emph{global} methods aim at explaining networks as a whole.

 We focus on passive and local feature attribution, which is among the most widely used forms of explanations.
 In this case, the goal is to assign scores to each input feature of a data sample indicating its \emph{relevance} for a prediction, cf.\ Figure~\ref{fig:relevance}.
-Feature attribution methods are particularly popular in the context of image classification, where the scores are visualized as so-called \emph{heatmaps} or \emph{relevance maps}, cf.\ Figures~\ref{fig:mnist_examples}, \ref{fig:stl10_examples3}, and~\ref{fig:stl10_examples4}.
+Feature attribution methods are particularly popular in the context of image classification, where the scores are visualized as so-called \emph{heatmaps} or \emph{relevance maps}.
+Besides optimization based approaches such as RDE, various other relevance attribution methods for neural networks have been proposed, e.g., gradient based methods such as \emph{Sensitivity Analysis} \autocite{simonyan2013deep} and \emph{SmoothGrad} \autocite{smilkov2017smoothgrad}, backward propagation methods such as \emph{Guided Backprop} \autocite{springenberg2015guidedbackprop}, \emph{Layerwise Relevance Propagation} (LRP) \autocite{bach2015lrp}, and \emph{Deep Taylor Decompositions} \autocite{montavon2018deeptaylor}, surrogate model methods such as \emph{Local Interpretable Model-Agnostic Explanations} (LIME) \autocite{marcotr2016lime}, and game theoretic approaches such as \emph{Shapley Additive Explanations} (SHAP) \autocite{lundberg2017shap}.
+We use these methods as comparison baselines in our numerical evaluations.